alexkasema/alx-low_level_programming/0x12-singly_linked_lists/README.md

 A function that adds a new node at the end of a list_t list.
 ## 4-free_list.c
 A function that frees a list_t list.
+## 100-first.c
+A function that executes code before the main function is executed